 - Click on the Stack Poster Details Tab

 - Fill in (or check) the information (Stack name, Stack description, Image, Tags) as indicated in the image below

 You can also add your co-authors names to the Authors information.
-They will not display in the summary box, but this information will be used when viewers search by Author.
-If you have many authors then we recommend just including surnames so that you do not exceed the character limit on this field which is approx 100.
+They will not display in the summary box, but in a planned future release this information will be used when viewers search by Author.
+If you have many authors then we recommend just including surnames so that you do not exceed the character limit on this field which is approx 110.